SAP/cloud-commerce-spartacus-storefront-project/docs/migration/2211_ng18/typescript-manual.doc.md

 ## MyAccountV2OrderHistoryService

-Method `getOrderDetailsV2` has been removed.
-Instead directly use `getOrderDetails`.
+Method `getOrderDetails` has been removed.
+Instead directly use `getOrderDetailsV2`.